AdobeDocs/campaign-web.en/help/v8/campaigns/gs-campaigns.md

 Use Adobe Campaign to create cross-channel campaigns.
 With its marketing campaign orchestration capabilities, you can manage and centralize customer data, design customer communications and campaigns, and create personalized experiences across different channels.
 In this version, email, push and SMS channels are available.

 Design and execute high-volume email campaigns to deliver personalized messages, for all platforms and screen sizes.
-Measure the effectiveness of your deliveries with detailed reports including thecounts of opens, clicks, forwards, and more.
+Measure the effectiveness of your deliveries with detailed reports including the counts of opens, clicks, forwards, and more.
 With Adobe Campaign segmentation capabilities, you can run queries against a high-volume database, and easily define dynamic marketing segments which perfectly target your campaigns.

 <!--
 Get Started with campaigns